 This short (approximately 1 minute) speech is used to initiate a conversation about your career interests in a networking situation.
 It is aptly named because it should be possible to work it into conversation during a short elevator ride.
 The goal is to introduce yourself, give the person a quick sense of who you are, indicate that you are seeking employment, and highlight interests and a few strengths that you have to offer.
 The focus here is on a pitch specifically tailored for career networking events such as career fairs and employer information sessions, but a version of your pitch could be worked into any conversation held with an individual that may be able to help you with your job search.

 At a career fair, you are expected to initiate the conversation by introducing yourself with your elevator speech, which should include:

 - your name

-- year in school or graduation date if looking for full-time work
+- year in school or expected graduation date

-- when you are available to start and/or the time window of when you want to work if seeking an internship
+- when you are available to start and/or the time frame that you are looking to work

 - why you would like to work for the employer and/or why their position appeals to you